junaidahmed-10/web_Cast/README.md

 A Resume Project

-user-detail api is not working
+user-detail api is not working - now working

-check podcaster logo, which is not working
+check podcaster logo, which is not working - now working

+addPodcasts API is not working

+categories, podcasts buttons are not working